VenkatRepaka/CarND-Vehicle-Detection/README.md

 #### Discussion
 Many of the bounding boxes are not completely enclosing the cars in the video.
 Changing the thresholding will help but this is increasing the false positives.

 The speed of the process involved here is extremely slow.
+With the classifier I have used and the scales I have applied it takes 40 minutes to run completely.

+When two cars are very near the heat map is enclosing both the cars into one object.